mturnwall/mirum-base/styleguide/sass_styleguide.md

 }
 ```

 Mirum uses SCSS because it more closely resembles how CSS is written.
 This makes it easier for new developers to pick it up.
-When you see Sass mentioned with are talking about the Sass pre-processor itself, not the indented syntax.
+When you see Sass mentioned in this document we are talking about the Sass pre-processor itself, not the indented syntax.

 ## Syntax and Formatting